-Panel B of Table A1 compares the network- and node-level statistics calculated from the recovered social interactions matrix $\hat{W}$ to those in Panel A from the true interactions matrix $W_0$ .
-The random Erdos-Renyi network is perfectly recovered.
-For the political party network, the number of recovered edges is slightly lower than the true network (41 vs. 45).
-The mean of the in- and out-degree distributions are slightly lower in the recovered network, and all three nodes with the highest out-degree are correctly captured (nodes 1, 11 and 28), that includes both party leaders (individuals 1 and 11).
-Performance in the two real world networks is also encouraging.
-In the high school network, a third of strong edges are correctly recovered.
-However, as already noted in Figure A2, because weak edges are not well estimated in the high school network, the average inand out- degrees are smaller in the recovered network relative to the true network.
-We recover all three individuals with the highest out-degree.
-Finally, in the village network, half the strong edges are recovered, and we again recover the three households with the highest out-degree (nodes 16, 35, and 57).
+Panel B of Table A1 compares the network- and node-level statistics calculated from the recovered social interactions matrix \hat{W} to those in Panel A from the true interactions matrix W_0 .
+The random Erdös-Renyi network is perfectly recovered.
+For the political party network, the number of recovered edges is slightly lower than in the true network (41 vs. 45), and all edges are classified as strong.
+The mean of the in- and out-degree distributions are slightly lower in the recovered network, and all three nodes with the highest out-degree are correctly captured (nodes 1, 11, and 28), include both party leaders (individuals 1 and 11).
+We then move to discussing the performance in the two real-world networks.
+In the high-school network, 30% of all edges are correctly recovered, and they are all strong edges.
+As already noted in Figure A2, weak edges are not well estimated in the high-school network.
+This draws two main consequences.
+First, the average in- and out-degrees are smaller in the recovered network relative to the true network.
+Second, we over-estimate the number of strong edges (61 vs. 113).
+This is a downside of row-sum normalization: because some weak edges get estimated as zeros, the non-zeros are over-estimated so that the row adds to one.
+We do, however, recover all three individuals with the highest out-degree.
+Finally, in the village network, half the edges are recovered.
+The same phenomena of underestimating weak and overestimating strong edges are again observed.
+We again recover the three households with the highest out-degree (nodes 16, 35, and 57).

-In the Appendix we show the robustness of the simulation results to: (i) varying network sizes; (ii) alternative parameter choices and richening up the structure of shocks across nodes.
-We also demonstrate the gains from using the Adaptive Elastic Net GMM estimator over alternative estimators, such as the Adaptive Lasso estimator and OLS.
+In the Appendix, we show the robustness of the simulation results to (i) varying network sizes and (ii) alternative parameter choices and richening the structure of shocks across nodes.
+We also demonstrate the gains from using the Adaptive Elastic Net GMM estimator over alternative estimators, such as the Adaptive Lasso and OLS.

-4 Application: Tax Competition Between US States
+4 Application: Tax Competition between US States

-Our identification result can be used to shed new light on a classic social interactions problem: tax competition between US states (Wilson, 1999).
-Ever since the seminal empirical studies in tax competition between jurisdictions (Case et al., 1989; Case et al., 1993), it has been well-recognized that defining competing 'neighbors' still remains the central empirical challenge.
-Theory provides some guidance on the issue through two mechanisms driving the structure of interactions across jurisdictions: factor mobility and yardstick competition.
+We apply our results to shed new light on a classic social interactions problem: tax competition between US states (Wilson, 1999).
+Defining competing "neighbors" remains the central empirical challenge in this literature.
+Theory provides some guidance on the issue through two mechanisms driving interactions across jurisdictions: factor mobility and vardstick competition.

 On factor mobility, Tiebout (1956) first argued that labor and capital can move in response to differential tax rates across jurisdictions.
-Factor mobility leads naturally to the postulated social interactions matrix being: (i) geographic neighbors given labor mobility; and (ii) jurisdictions with similar economic or demographic characteristics, given capital mobility (Case et al., 1989).
+Factor mobility leads naturally to the postulated social interactions matrix being (i) geographic neighbors, given labor mobility, and (ii) jurisdictions with similar economic or demographic characteristics, given capital mobility (Case et al., 1989).

-A second mechanism occurs through political economy channels (Shleifer, 1985).
-In particular, yardstick competition between jurisdictions is driven by voters making comparisons between states to learn about their own politician's quality.
+Yardstick competition is driven by voters making comparisons between states to learn about their own politician's quality (Shleifer, 1985).
 Besley and Case (1995) formalize the idea in a model where voters use taxes set by governors in other states to infer their own governor's quality.
-This generates informational externalities across jurisdictions, forcing incumbents into yardstick competition, where their tax setting behavior is determined by what other incumbents do.
-Yardstick competition leads naturally to the postulated interactions matrix corresponding to 'political neighbors': other states that voters make comparisons to.
+Yardstick competition leads naturally to the postulated interactions matrix being "political neighbors": states that voters make comparisons to.

-This application shows the practical use of our approach to recover social interactions and help shed new light on this long-standing debate in economics.
-We do so in a setting in which the number of nodes and time periods is relatively low: the data covers mainland US states, N = 48, for years 1962-2015, T = 53.
-Our approach identifies the structure of social interactions among 'economic neighbors', that we denote $W{econ}$ .
-We contrast this against a null hypothesis that state taxes are only influenced by their geographic neighbors, $W{geo}$ , as postulated by Besley and Case, 1995 and shown in Figure 1A.
-With $W{econ}$ recovered, we can establish, beyond geography, what predicts the strength of ties between states, and thus provide fresh insights on the drivers of tax competition across jurisdictions.
+In this application, the number of nodes and time periods is relatively low: the data covers mainland US states, N=48, for the years 1962-2015, T=53.
+Our approach identifies the structure of social interactions among "economic neighbors", denoted W{econ} .
+We contrast this against a null that state taxes are influenced by geographic neighbors, W{geo} , as shown in Panel A of Figure 1A.
+With W{econ} recovered, we can establish, beyond geography, what predicts the strength of ties between states and provide fresh insights on drivers of tax competition.